mono/Embeddinator-4000/README.md

 ## Usage

-The getting started [documentation](https://mono.github.io/Embeddinator-4000/) walks through basic usage of the Embeddinator.
+The getting started [documentation](https://docs.microsoft.com/en-us/xamarin/tools/dotnet-embedding/index) walks through basic usage of the Embeddinator.

-More details on platform specifc invocations can be found [here](Usage.md).
+More details on platform specific invocations can be found [here](Usage.md).

 ## Development